 Steam vs. Chemical - What’s The Best Way To Clean Carpeting

-Several times a week we are asked " What is the best way to clean carpets"
+Several times a week we are asked " We have allergies.
+What is the best way to clean carpets"

 Carpet cleaning – best way to clean carpeting, steam or chemical, is an ongoing debate.
 There are many proponents and critics of each method so the only way to make the right choice for your home is to investigate both methods and find out what they have to offer.
 Then you can make an informed decision as to the best way to clean your carpets.